mpetrlin/CurrencyConverter/README.md

-https://currencyconverter-peta.herokuapp.com/ is my 1st web app ever, coded completely by myself.
+https://currencyconverter-peta.herokuapp.com/ is my 1st web app ever, that is completely coded by myself.

 However, it is still a work in progress with a lot of room for improvement.